yeasy/learning_pickleball/18_key_tips_en.md

 * The ball flying over waist in the midfield will go out in most cases.
 * For the battle in front of the net, use the forehand more for attack, and use the backhand more for defense.
 * Attack more in a straight direction, and defense in a cross direction.
+* During training, you should be focused and learn how to be quick; during tournament, you should be relaxed and remember to be slow as needed.
+* It is usually more effective to control the placement and the trajectory, rather than hit more powerful and more quickly.
 * Never play games before the correct action becomes your subconscious reaction.
-* It is usually more effective to control the placement and the trajectory, rather than hit more powerful and more quickly.

 ## Tactics